-If you're looking to optimize your nutrient intake or help ensure you're ingesting enough vitamins and minerals each day, adding the right multivitamin can help you cover your bases.
-Though multivitamins are especially beneficial for women who are pregnant or looking to conceive, women following vegan diets, or picky eaters, many other women can benefit from taking a multivitamin daily—or for shorter periods of time, like if you're traveling frequently or experiencing high levels of stress.
+Adding the right multivitamin can optimize your nutrient intake and help ensure you're ingesting enough vitamins and minerals each day.
+Although multivitamins are especially beneficial for women who are pregnant or looking to conceive, women following vegan diets, and those experiencing a high level of stress can benefit from multivitamins.

 One serving is just one capsule